THE VIEW FROM MITTELEUROPA: Belarus is now just a pawn in the Kremlin's bigger game

 On 2 December, the European Commission introduced a fifth round of sanctions on Belarus, responding to an escalation in hybrid border provocations by Minsk.
 As revenge for previous sanctions, Minsk had facilitated the flying in of migrants from Iraq, some 10,000 of whom were subsequently bussed to the Polish border so that they could seek asylum in the European Union.
 In a way, Belarus has thus begged for new sanctions – with greetings from Moscow.

-A humanitarian crisis ensued as the migrants were stuck in no man’s land, held back by the Polish security forces while being left to their own devices by the Belarusian authorities.
+A humanitarian crisis ensued as the migrants were stuck in no-man’s land, held back by the Polish security forces while being left to their own devices by the Belarusian authorities.
 The situation de-escalated somewhat when the Iraqi government dispatched planes to Minsk to repatriate citizens who wanted to return, but some 1,000-2,000 migrants remain trapped.

 The economic sanctions introduced by the Commission do not represent a departure from its strategy thus far.
 They target the individuals and companies held to be responsible for engineering the crisis, including the national airline Belavia and tour operator Tsentrkurort.

-However, strategic companies were also added to the sanctions list, including national oil company Belarusneft, fertiliser company Grodno Azot and tyre-manufacturer Belshina, thereby further choking off major streams of hard currency for Minsk.
+However, strategic companies were also added to the sanctions list, including national oil company Belarusneft, fertiliser company Grodno Azot and tyre manufacturer Belshina, thereby further choking off major streams of hard currency for Minsk.

 Furthermore, the US and UK governments expanded their respective sanctions regimes, with the former taking an especially significant step in banning new issues of Belarusian sovereign debt on primary and secondary markets, while also tightening restrictions on potash exports.